VPPRN Patient-Powered Research

 - higher scores for their symptoms of vasculitis over the past 28 days

-- similar scores for pain
+- similar overall scores for pain

 - a smaller percentage of patients with TAK reported their vasculitis as active.